localplan.maidstone.gov.uk

 Heathlands Garden Settlement Drop In Sessions

-For anyone who was unable to attend the drop-in sessions, the boards that were presented at these events are available here.
+If you were unable to attend the drop in sessions, the information boards are available here.

 Get Involved